 Become a Volunteer

 AboutVolunteer tutors are matched with one of our wonderful K-8 children, according to their skills or interests.
 Together they work on homework, literacy or math for one hour each week.
-Tutoring takes place Monday – Thursday from 3:30-4:40 for the junior high program and from 4:30-5:30 for the elementary program.
+Tutoring takes place Monday – Thursday from 4:30-5:30 for the elementary program, 3:40-4:30 for Hadley Junior High and 2:30-3:30 for Glen Crest Middle School.
 You choose the day that works best for you.

 EligibilityWe welcome and actively seek adults and mature teens to help tutor children during the after-school and summer programs.
 Regular commitments from volunteers are needed whether it is once a month, every day or something between those options.
+We request a minimum 1 day a week commitment for at least a semester.
+Must be, at minimum, high school aged to be a volunteer tutor or if younger than 14, must be accompanied by an adult.
 View all current volunteer opportunities.

 - Returning volunteers, complete this questionnaire